ArrowinAG/MedScripe/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on your Android device or emulator.

-## Contributing

-We welcome contributions to improve Medscripe.
-If you have any suggestions or feature requests, please create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Aim